Course Action Notices are available for students to submit absence notifications to their instructors when they need to miss class.

 To communicate absences with their instructors, students will use the Course Action Notice (CAN) in Path@Penn.
 CANs are designed to provide a way for students to communicate with their instructors when medical issues, family emergencies, or other concerns necessitate missing class.
 After submitting a CAN, students should make sure to reach out to their instructors to craft a plan for staying on track.

 Each instructor sets their class attendance policy which should be on their syllabus.
-Students who submit CANs do not constitute “excuses.”
+Students who submit CANs should be aware that they do not constitute “excuses.”

 NOTE: If a student misses or anticipates missing more than five days of classes, they should contact the College’s CaseNet team as soon as possible.

-Course Action Notices will also include the ability for instructors to send support notices to their students.
-The support notices within Course Action Notices replace Course Problem Notices (CPNs), which were part of Courses InTouch system.
+Course Action Notices also include the ability for instructors to send support notices to their students.